Chilliwack: Airports

 Chilliwack Airport is a small regional airport located in Downtown Chilliwack.
-It has 1,219 m of paved and lit runway that includes a parallel taxiway.
+It has 1,219 m (3,999 ft) of paved and lit runway that includes a parallel taxiway.
 Approximately 70% of the estimated 60,000 annual air traffic movements are itinerant traffic that consists of both pilot training and recreational flights from all around BC and south of the border.